banrovegrie/old-site/_pages/about.md

 Contact
 --------
-My Inbox is open to anyone who wants to discuss an idea, project, problem or just wants to chat (about literally anything under the sun other than Season 8 of Game of Thrones).
+My Inbox is open to anyone who wants to discuss an idea, project, problem or just wants to have a chat about literally anything under the sun (other than Season 8 of Game of Thrones).

 <ul>
 <li>Academic mail: <a href="mailto:alapan.chaudhuri@research.iiit.ac.in">alapan.chaudhuri@research.iiit.ac.in</a></li>